bboreham/weave/docs/ipam.md

 ## Initialisation

-Peers are told the subnet - the IP range from which all allocations are made - when starting up.
-Each peer must be given the same range.
+Peers are told the the address space from which all allocations are made when starting up.
+Each peer must be given the same space.

 At start-up, nobody owns any address range.
 We deal with concurrent start-up through a process of leader election.
-In essence, the peer with the highest id claims the entire subnet for itself, and then other peers can begin to request ranges from it.
+In essence, the peer with the highest id claims the entire space for itself, and then other peers can begin to request ranges from it.
 An election is triggered by some peer being asked to allocate or claim an address.